 Team Beachbody is probably the leading network marketing company right now for people who are addicted (in a good way) to working out, and fitness professionals.

 The fact that Beachbody spends so much money competing with their own distributors is a deal killer, in my opinion.

 A couple other problems are the fact that Team Beachbody, while it does have good products, only appeals to a narrow market segment – people who work out without large exercise equipment and gym memberships.
 And I think that most people who really embrace fitness move beyond doing DVDs at home.

 Their best product is the DVDs, which cannot create true residual income.

 Team Beachbody does attract the right kind of people – healthy successful people who have developed the discipline to work out.
 Action takers.
-So if you are looking at Team Beachbody, I’d love to show you why Visalus is a much better income stream for a personal trainer – and how specifically I can help you with my advanced marketing skills.
+So if you are looking at Team Beachbody, I’d love to show you a much better income stream for a personal trainer – and how specifically I can help you with my advanced marketing skills.
 Just fill out my contact form and get in touch!

 Andrew Murray is an online marketer with a knack for explaining complicated marketing strategies that the average person can understand and implement.
 My mission is to help the little guy (or gal) make a full-time income from home!

 If you really want to know the full story behind how Marie Torres and I became so successful, watch this 45-minute video (People tell us they LOVE it.)